scurry222/AirBnB_clone/README.md

 (hbnb) quit
 $
 ```
-But also in non-interactive mode: (like the Shell project in C):
+But also in non-interactive mode:
 ```
 $ echo "help" | ./console.py
 (hbnb)